rotty/lexpr-rs/lexpr/README.md

 - Parse and serialize S-expression data from and to its textual representation.

+- Use S-expressions as surface syntax for a configuration file format or other domain-specific language (DSL). `lexpr` allows obtaining source location information for the parsed data, so you can give error messages that point to the exact place a problem was detected, in case the source was parsed successfully as S-expression data, but the parsed data does not meet the requirements of your DSL.

 To get a better idea of the direction `lexpr` is headed, you may want to take at the [TODO](./TODO.md) or the ["why"](./docs/why.md) document.